 Hey, what do you think of our new look?
-I have to say, I’m awful pleased with what we’re looking at — however, I’m not the only one who needs to be happy here, and we’re in a beta frame of mind about this, so I hope some of you will give us feedback on the new look and the new functionality.
-Our main goals were to make it easier to access the FABULOUS CONTENT our writers have been producing over the last four years, and to better highlight those writers and contributors.
+We’re in a beta frame of mind about this, so I hope some of you will give us feedback on the new look and the new functionality.
+Our main goals were to make it easier to access the exceptional content our writers have been producing over the last four years, and to better highlight those writers and other contributors.
 We also wanted a cleaner, lighter, more, uh, “open” look.
-Spend some time clicking around to see what’s different.
 Details on some of the new features:

 Recent Contributors: We’ll still have our rotating cohort of columnists each season.
-Rather than a static display of just those columnists, however, our Contributors widget will now float the most recent contributor to the top of the list, so when alumni post in, you’ll know this at a glance.
+Rather than a static display of current columnists, however, our Contributors widget will now float the most recent contributor to the top of the list, so when alumni post in, you’ll know this at a glance.

-Excerpts rather than full posts on landing pages and in search results: The biggest complaint we received about the old site were the long posts on landing pages, which made it difficult to see what was new or to weed through search results.
-We worked to design the excerpts as formatting-friendly and flexible for our columnists, and regularized just enough to give readers an easier time scrolling for what they want to read.
+Excerpts rather than full posts on landing pages and in search results: The biggest complaint we received about the old site were the long posts on landing pages, which made it difficult to see what was new or to scan search results.
+We worked to design the excerpts as formatting-friendly and flexible for our columnists, but regularized enough to give readers an easier time finding what they want to read.

 A more prominent Search Box! (up there, top right)